ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/Magento2/permissionguide.md

 cd <your Magento install dir> && find app/code lib var generated/code generated/metadata pub/static pub/media vendor app/etc \( -type d -or -type f \) -exec chmod g+w {} + && chmod o+rwx app/etc/env.php && chmod u+x bin/magento
 ```

 Now the permissions for the site should be correct.
-However, if you are unsure about any of the above then please do hesitate to get in touch with UKFast support and we can assist you further.
+However, if you are unsure about any of the above then please do not hesitate to get in touch with UKFast support and we can assist you further.